To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 There are some more traditional methods used to steal people’s identity (like dumpster diving and malware), but nowadays there are some newer ways that you should be aware of too.

-- Use a VPN – A Virtual Private Network (or VPN) masks your IP address (or internet location) making it more difficult for intruders to gain access to your information.
+A Virtual Private Network (or VPN) masks your IP address (or internet location) making it more difficult for intruders to gain access to your information.
 VPN services can be used on your computer and smartphone.
 Lucky for you, we’ve got a step by step guide on how to set up a VPN on various devices.
 Whenever possible, avoid using location-based services that publicly check you into a location or apps that use your position to track your whereabouts.

-- Protect your devices too – If you don’t have a password to unlock your phone and computer, stop what you’re doing right now and set this up.
+If you don’t have a password to unlock your phone and computer, stop what you’re doing right now and set this up.
 That will ensure no one can access the contents of your devices (like email and documents) if it is misplaced or stolen.

-- Avoid paying at the pump – Have you ever pulled up to the gas station only to find every single kiosk says “see cashier” or “pay inside”?
+Have you ever pulled up to the gas station only to find every single kiosk says “see cashier” or “pay inside”?
 Sure it is an inconvenience but it may just save you from identity theft!
 Since gas station credit card machines are often unattended, it is fairly easy for savvy hackers to put card reading equipment (aka skimmer) on them.
 When you dip your debit or credit card into the reader, the skimmer swipes the data from your magnetic strip which can be used to replicate your data onto a new plastic card.

-- Make your login difficult to guess – In addition to having a super secure password for every account and app, it’s equally as ideal to have a username that is unique.
+In addition to having a super secure password for every account and app, it’s equally as ideal to have a username that is unique.
 While it’s tempting to use your email, parts of your name (JDoe) or your name with a number at the end (JohnDoe3), hackers can use clues like your name to try just about every combination of your first name, last name and numbers to “guess” what your username could be.

-- Turn on two-step authentication – This is an online security measure where a code is sent to you via a phone call or text.
+This is an online security measure where a code is sent to you via a phone call or text.
 This code serves as a verification method upon login to ensure you are who you say you are and should have access to the account.
 It’s becoming more common to offer and encourage this extra layer of security.
 While it can be a bit annoying at times, the extra step can go a long way in keeping your personal data safe.
 You will want to start by adding two-factor authentication (2FA) to bank accounts, credit cards, email and other websites that have sensitive information (IRS, doctors office, stock trading, etc.).
 Then make a good habit to set it up whenever you create new online accounts in the future.

-Cybersecurity Tips for Students (and Their Parents)
+Tips For Students (And Their Parents)

-Cybersecurity should start at a young age.
+Cyber security should start at a young age.
 Kids are using cell phones, playing video games, streaming music, paying for things with credit cards and engaging with smart technology as young as toddlers (and they are just as susceptible as their parents).

 In fact, the National Cyber Security Alliance (NCSA) reports that kids ages 8-18 spend 7 hours and 38 minutes per day online.
 That’s nearly 1/3 of their day!
 This is why it’s vital for younger generations to stay informed and guarded against digital dangers as well.